Morphisms of 1-motives defined by line bundles: Notation

 Let $\bS$ be a site.
 For the definitions of $\bS$-stacks and the related vocabulary we refer to~\cite{Giraud}.
 By a stack we always mean a stack in groupoids.
 If $\cX$ and $\cY$ are two $\bS$-stacks, $\cHom_{\bS-stacks}(\cX,\cY)$ will be the $\bS$-stack such that for any object $U$ of $\bS$, $\cHom_{\bS-stacks}(\cX,\cY)(U)$ is the category of morphisms of $\bS$-stacks from ${\cX}_{|U}$ to ${\cY}_{|U}$.
 If $S$ is a scheme, an~$S$-stack will be a stack for the \emph{fppf} topology.

 A \emph{commutative group $\bS$-stack} is an $\bS$-stack $\cG$ endowed with a functor $ +: \cG \times_{\bS} \cG \rightarrow \cG, ~~(a,b) \mapsto a+b$, and two natural isomorphisms of associativity $\sigma$ and of commutativity $\tau$, such that for any object $U$ of $\bS$, $(\cG (U),+,\sigma, \tau)$ is a strictly commutative Picard category.
-An \emph{additive functor} $(F,\sum):\cG_1 \rightarrow \cG_2 $ between two commutative group $S$-stacks is a morphism of ${\bS}$-stacks $F: \cG_1 \rightarrow \cG_2$ endowed with a natural isomorphism $\sum: F(a+b) \cong F(a)+F(b)$ (for all $a,b \in \cG_1$) which is compatible with the natural isomorphisms $\sigma$ and $\tau$ underlying $\cG_1$ and $\cG_2$.
+An \emph{additive functor} $(F,\sum):\cG_1 \rightarrow \cG_2 $ between two commutative group $\bS$-stacks is a morphism of ${\bS}$-stacks $F: \cG_1 \rightarrow \cG_2$ endowed with a natural isomorphism $\sum: F(a+b) \cong F(a)+F(b)$ (for all $a,b \in \cG_1$) which is compatible with the natural isomorphisms $\sigma$ and $\tau$ underlying $\cG_1$ and $\cG_2$.
 A \emph{morphism of additive functors $u:(F,\sum) \rightarrow (F',\sum') $} is an ${\bS}$-morphism of cartesian ${\bS}$-functors (see \cite[Chp I 1.1]{Giraud}) which is compatible with the natural isomorphisms $\sum$ and $\sum'$ of $F$ and $F'$ respectively.
 For more information about commutative group stacks we refer to~\cite[\S 1.4]{SGA4} or~\cite{Brochard14}.

-Let $\cD^{[-1,0]}(\bS)$ be the subcategory of the derived category of abelian sheaves on $\bS$ consisting of complexes $K$ such that ${\HH}^i (K)=0$ for $i \not= -1$ or $0$.
+Let $\cD^{[-1,0]}(\bS)$ denote the subcategory of the derived category of abelian sheaves on $\bS$ consisting of complexes $K$ such that ${\HH}^i (K)=0$ for $i \not= -1$ or~$0$.
 Denote by ${\bPicard}(\bS)$ the category whose objects are commutative group stacks and whose arrows are isomorphism classes of additive functors.
-In~\cite[ \S 1.4]{SGA4} Deligne constructs an equivalence of category
+In~\cite[ \S 1.4]{SGA4} Deligne constructs an equivalence of categories

 We denote by $[\,\,]$ the inverse equivalence of $\st$.
 Via this equivalence of categories to each 1-motive $M$ is associated a commutative group $S$-stack $\st(M)$ and morphisms of 1-motives correspond to additive functors between the corresponding commutative group stacks.